 - Curriculum Guides are helpful to prospective students and students considering changing programs.
 They provide a resource to see all of the courses and times involved with particular programs.

-Program and Career Pathways are designed for regularly admitted, degree-seeking students who have an associate degree focus in mind but haven’t narrowed it down to a specific major.
-This affords these students the opportunity to explore in defined areas of study such as business and entrepreneurship; education; health and wellness; science and math; etc. While in the program and career pathway, students are required to meet with their career and academic advisement professional, student success coach or academic counselor every semester to ensure proper course selection.
+Program and Career Pathway exploratory majors are designed for regularly admitted, degree-seeking students who have an associate degree focus in mind but haven’t narrowed it down to a specific major.
+This affords these students the opportunity to explore in defined areas of study such as business and entrepreneurship; education; health and wellness; science and math; etc. While in the exploratory major, students are required to meet with their career and academic advisement professional, student success coach or academic counselor every semester to ensure proper course selection.
 Additionally, students are encouraged to engage in career exploration activities either through their academic counselor or with a career development specialist in the counseling and career services area.
 Students may remain in the program and career pathway for up to 24 college-level credit hours.
 Upon achieving 24 college-level credit hours, the student will then be required to select a specific major.

 Divisions that offer Academic Programs